Lip Lift Technique: Lifting Skin Only vs Muscle

-Patients today are doing a lot of research about the upper Lip Lift, so one of the most frequent questions I get is if I work with the muscle of the upper lip.
+Patients today are doing a lot of research about the upper Lip Lift.
+One of the most frequent questions I get is if the surgery involves the muscle of the upper lip.
 Patients want to know if my technique involves only the skin, or if I lift the muscle in any way.
 My Lip Lift technique involves lifting the skin only, and I do not involve the muscle.

 It seems one of the biggest proponents of technique incorporating the muscle is Dr. Randal Haworth in California.
 In 2008, he and I met on a trip to China representing the American Society of Plastic Surgeons, and I enjoyed his company.
 But I have a different approach to the upper lip lift and I will explain why.